Robinator9002/ModelAssetLoader/README.md

         [ ] Create comprehensive documentation on a dedicated website.

-🛠️ Tech Stack
+🛠️ Tech Stack & Architecture

-M.A.L. is built with a modern, fast, and reliable stack, running as a local web application.
+M.A.L. is built with a modern, fast, and reliable stack, running as a local client-server application to ensure maximum performance and responsiveness.

-    Backend: Python with FastAPI for a high-performance, asynchronous API.
+    Backend: A powerful and asynchronous API built with Python and FastAPI.

-    Frontend: React & TypeScript for a robust, type-safe, and interactive user experience.
+    Frontend: A beautiful, dynamic, and type-safe user interface built with React & TypeScript.

 🤝 Contributing

 This is a community-driven project, and we welcome contributions of all kinds!
-Whether you're a developer, a designer, or just an enthusiastic user with great ideas, we'd love to have you.
+Whether you're a developer, a designer, or just an enthusiastic user with great ideas, we'd love for you to get involved.

-    Check out the Issues Tab to see our current needs and bug reports.
+    Find an Issue: Check out the Issues Tab to see our current needs, bugs, and feature requests.

-    Fork the repository and submit a pull request!
+    Fork & PR: Fork the repository, make your changes, and submit a pull request!

-    Have an idea?
-Start a new discussion in the Discussions Tab.
+    Start a Discussion: Have an idea or a question?
+Open a new topic in the Discussions Tab.

 📄 License